kllychung/Java-Movie/README.md

 Movie Data Source:

 The movie information comes from themoviedb.org.
 They have a free web API where web requests can be made to obtain to get the necessary movie information.
 Note that the API has 2 end points that we used to get information from.
 The first end point was used to return a list of movies in JSON format based on movie category selection by the user.
 The second endpoint was used to return a movie poster in the form of an image for a given movie.

+Notes:
+Code was written using Java SE 7.
+Java EE features not avaibable